 As part of my training, I’ve taken olive oil appreciation classes in California at UC Davis.
 And when we first formed the Club, I hired a highly respected olive oil expert, the British writer Judy Ridgway, to travel with me and teach me the ropes.

 Finally, as for the love for adventure, my suitcases are always packed and I’m ready to vagabond over mountains, oceans, and whole continents to find the freshest and most flavorful olive oils on the planet, whether in rural Tasmania or along the Israeli border.

-RG: I’m sure many of my readers are thinking how great it must be to travel the globe sampling the world’s best olive oils, but I’m sure there is a lot of work involved and it isn’t as glamorous as it sounds.
+RG: I’m sure many of my readers are thinking how great it must be to travel the globe sampling some of the world’s best olive oils, but I’m sure there is a lot of work involved and it isn’t as glamorous as it sounds.
 Can you speak on that subject?

 TJ: The worst parts are the jet lag, challenging flight schedules, and amazing meals I must endure while visiting world-class producers around the world (wink, wink.)
 Being in the fresh-pressed olive oil business is my life’s work, my passion and pleasure, but there are many stresses, especially due to the unique way I do it.